-The Foundation course will benefit clinicians working with musculoskeletal patients in all settings including hospital out-patients, sport, general practice, orthopaedics or private practice.
+The Foundation module will benefit clinicians working with musculoskeletal patients in all settings including hospital out-patients, sport, general practice, orthopaedics or private practice.

 MSc MSK Medicine

-SOMM provide the opportunity for experienced physiotherapists and medical practitioners to develop clinical, research and other relevant skills to extend their qualification in musculoskeletal medicine.
+SOMM provides the opportunity for experienced physiotherapists and medical practitioners to develop clinical, research and other relevant skills to extend their qualification in musculoskeletal medicine.
 You will have the opportunity to explore injection therapy, advancing practice in musculoskeletal medicine, special tests, research methods and project development.

-The MSc Musculoskeletal Medicine programme is classified as a part time, blended learning programme, although most modules do require some compulsory attendance.
+The MSc Musculoskeletal Medicine programme is classified as a part time, blended learning programme, although some modules do require some compulsory attendance.
 It will enhance knowledge and skills and aims to empower students to develop their abilities.

-Our MSc is in a modular format, which is highly flexible in terms of time and cost, especially if you are a busy clinician and parent as it means your commitment to obtain an MSc can be spread over time.
+Our MSc is in a modular format, which is highly flexible in terms of time and cost, especially if you are a busy clinician and parent, as it means your commitment to obtain an MSc can be spread over time.
 SOMM provides various modules to suit your own clinical interest and learning needs.

 Our Training Days aim to develop your competence in joint examination, assessment, clinical diagnosis and treatment, exercise and injection techniques.
 Extending your knowledge in functional anatomy and biomechanics will greatly enhance your critical reasoning and evaluation skills.

 The Anatomy Day offers an opportunity to refresh your anatomy knowledge, and injection techniques.
 This course consists of tutorials, practical workshops and lab work and will help you to locate the site of common lesions with accuracy and confidence, assisting with assessment and diagnosis.
 This course suits all clinicians treating MSK disorders as well as those using injection therapy and USS as part of their practice.